Joshua L. Rubenstein – Partner

 As New Orleans gained momentum and energy after Hurricane Katrina, Joshua wanted to get more involved in his hometown.
 He joined Blake Jones Law Firm L.L.C. in 2008 and specializes in maritime, auto and 18-wheeler personal injury, and asbestos and silicosis claims.
 He also represents local businesses in personal injury and commercial disputes.

 Joshua also gives back to the community.
 He is currently on the Executive Committee of the Jewish Federation of Greater New Orleans and chairs the allocations process.
-He is a former President of Jewish Family Service, a member of the Jewish Federation Board and the J-Grad board, and is a Lemann-Stern scholar (2010-2011).
+He is a former President of Jewish Family Service of New Orleans, former member of the Jewish Endowment Foundation of Louisiana Board, and was a Lemann-Stern scholar (2010-2011).

-Joshua is honored to have been named to Gambit’s “Forty Under Forty” in November 2010 for his work in New Orleans as an attorney and civic leader.
+Joshua was honored to have been named to Gambit’s “Forty Under Forty” in November 2010 for his work in New Orleans as an attorney and civic leader.
 He was also honored to serve as a 2016-2017 Vice Chair of Jewish Federations of North America’s National Young Leadership Cabinet, which is one of the nation’s premiere philanthropic leadership development programs.

-Joshua is licensed to practice law in Louisiana, Texas, Georgia and Washington.
+Joshua is licensed to practice law in Louisiana, Texas, Georgia, Washington and Alaska.

 AREAS OF PRACTICE